 Charaf Lachouri will gather data and create visualizations.

-Kevin Maldonado will research and decide which software to use for the dashboard.
+Kevin Maldonado will research and decide software to use for the dashboard.
 He will also help clean-up data create visuals.

 Sami Elshafie will gather data, create visuals, and automate data workflows in the dashboard.